the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 ## 😱 The bad news: I was laid off earlier this month.

-As someone who hates relinquishing control, I spent a day being shaken, confused, and existential.
+As someone who hates relinquishing control, I spent a full day being shaken, confused, and existential.

-Shaken because I was suddenly detached from the work I was obsessed with, the stability I was accustomed to, and most importantly, the people at work I'd grown close to.
+Shaken because I was suddenly detached from the work I was obsessed with, the stability my family and I were accustomed to, and the people at work I'd grown close to.

 Confused because, well, isn't AI supposed to be _so hot right now_?
-In fact, for many companies, AI is _the_ highest priority as they race to capitalize on the promises that AI will positively reform modern business — a promise I believe in wholeheartedly.
+It seems like, for many companies, AI is _the_ highest priority as they race to capitalize on the promises that it will positively reform modern business — a promise I believe in wholeheartedly.

-And existential because, to be honest, being laid off makes you question your value, your accomplishments, and your future.
+And existential because, to be honest, being laid off made me question my value, my accomplishments, and my future.
 Plus, what the heck was I going to do next?
 And never mind the fact that the clock was ticking!